albansouche/Open-GeoNabla/README.txt

-OpenGeoNabla, copyright GLPv3, 2018
+Open-GeoNabla, copyright GLPv3, 2018

 MATLAB Open Source Finite Element Codes for use in Geosciences

-DOI number are available from the GitHub webpage (https://github.com/albansouche/OpenGeoNabla) for referencing of the code.
+DOI number are available from the GitHub webpage (https://github.com/albansouche/Open-GeoNabla) for referencing of the code.

 %%%%%% Version v0.1 (Pre-release) (14/02/2018): %%%%%%

-OpenGeoNabla requires the installation of the following packages in order to run:
+Open-GeoNabla requires the installation of the following packages in order to run:

     - MILAMIN utilities (Mutils-0.4.2) available at https://sourceforge.net/projects/milamin/files/
     - TetGen mesh generator (version 1.5.0) available at http://wias-berlin.de/software/tetgen/download2.jsp